near/docs/docs/tutorials/contracts/nfts/minting-nfts.md

 ## Blockcraft - a Practical Extension

-If you'd like to learn how to use Minecraft to mint NFTs and copy / paste builds across different worlds while storing all your data on chain, be sure to check out our [Blockcraft tutorial](/docs/tutorials/contracts/nfts/blockcraft-nfts)
+If you'd like to learn how to use Minecraft to mint NFTs and copy/paste builds across different worlds while storing all your data on-chain, be sure to check out our [Blockcraft tutorial](/docs/tutorials/contracts/nfts/blockcraft-nfts)

 ## Versioning for this article